M-Faried/smis-design-pattern/README.md

     <img src="./assets/app-ss.png" alt="app preview" width="400"/>
 </p>

-**Disclaimer:** The application is built on top of Sand Box provided by Redux in this link [Redux Quick Start Guide](https://redux-toolkit.js.org/tutorials/quick-start) and used only for demonstration of the design pattern.
+>**Disclaimer:** The application is built on top of the Sand Box provided by Redux in this link [Redux Quick Start Guide](https://redux-toolkit.js.org/tutorials/quick-start) and used only for demonstration of the design pattern.

 <br>